resource-watch/slate/source/includes/api/_areas_v2.md

 ### Email notifications

-After creating an area, if the `email` field of the area contains a valid email, an email is sent to the user.
+After creating an area, if the `email` field of the area contains a valid email address, an email is sent to the user.
 The email content varies according to the status of the area:

 * If the area has status `saved`, an email is sent to let the user know the area of interest is ready to be viewed.
 * If the area has status `pending`, an email is sent to let the user know the area of interest is being generated and will be available later.